The Superstation Orkney

 music'.
 The station also broadcast local news bulletins on the half-hour and national news from Sky News Radio on the hour.

 The Superstation broadcast on 105.4 FM from the Wideford Hill transmitter near Kirkwall and online via the station's website.

 The station also offered free courses in radio production and presentation.

 History

 Restricted Service Licence

 The Superstation began broadcasting under a three-month trial Restricted Service Licence awarded by Ofcom on Saturday 4 September 2004, from the MV Communicator, berthed at St Margaret's Hope.
 The station was expected to launch earlier in the week, but could not due to not being linked to the Wideford Hill radio transmitter which serves Orkney.
 The licence expired and the station ceased broadcasting at around 7pm on Tuesday 23 November 2004.

-Community radio licence
+Radio licence

-After The Superstation's RSL expired, the station applied to Ofcom for a community radio licence.
+After The Superstation's RSL expired, the station applied to Ofcom for a radio licence.
 Ofcom's Radio Licensing Committee granted Superstation Orkney the licence on 5 September 2005.
-The station resumed broadcasting under its community radio licence on Monday 14 January 2008 at 12:00 GMT with a show co-presented by Dave Miller & Ryan Woodman.
+The station resumed broadcasting under its radio licence on Monday 14 January 2008 at 12:00 GMT with a show co-presented by Dave Miller & Ryan Woodman.